Last updated on July 2nd, 2019

 Dark JRPG Death End Re;Quest review: Enjoy anime-style genre-melding combat that includes turn based, fighting, shooting and slots.
 This game review covers everything a prospective player needs to know, such as: How does the game play?
 Is the story engaging?
 How about replayability?

 In Death End Re;Quest, players will explore a real and a digital world to unlock the secrets to multiple endings that blend fantasy and reality.
-And here’s what we thought while playing (this review currently covers up to Chapter 4, and will be updated after release to showcase the complete game)
+And here’s what we thought while playing.

 Death End Re;Quest Review